-On the other hand, the explosion in value of a smaller number of rarer tunes has also come from (or at least been helped greatly by) this Internet-collecting culturespecifically from the track ID-ing and knowledge trading which happens on various web forums and mailing lists.
-The records that end up having small supply and large demand (priciest) tend to be either super rare releases by well known artists (though there’s very few of these, since it was in the interest of artists to press up as many records as they could sell!)
-Or, much more frequently, one-off obscure records which have since gained notoriety by being featured in famous DJ sets from that era.
+On the other hand, the explosion in the value of a smaller number of rarer tunes has also come from (or at least been helped greatly by) this Internet-collecting culture specifically from the track ID-ing and knowledge trading which happens on various web forums and mailing lists.
+The records that end up having small supply and large demand (priciest) tend to be either super rare releases by well-known artists (though there are very few of these since it was in the interest of artists to press up as many records as they could sell!)
+Or, much more frequently, one-off obscure records which have since gained notoriety by being featured infamous DJ sets from that era.

-Some of these tunes might not have been that sought after when they first came out, since even if people heard them in sets and liked them it wasn’t all that easy to ID any old tune.
-You couldn’t exactly pop up Pandora on your smart phone back then to ID a track!
-Also, in general I think DJs were a bit cagier ID’ing and giving up their secret trademark tracks back then.
-Since then there’s been 10, 15, even 20 years of people listening to these mixes over and over and discussing them online and getting track IDs.
+Some of these tunes might not have been that sought after when they first came out since even if people heard them in sets and liked them it wasn’t all that easy to ID any old tune.
+You couldn’t exactly pop up Pandora on your smartphone back then to ID a track!
+Also, in general, I think DJs were a bit cagier ID’ing and giving up their secret trademark tracks back then.
+Since then there have been 10, 15, even 20 years of people listening to these mixes over and over and discussing them online, and getting track IDs.
 Listening to a mix a lot makes it hard for almost ALL the tracks in the mix not to grow on you in some manner, even if it’s some idiosyncrasy about the less-than-stellar production.
 Something like that can grow to be charming over time, and your general positive feeling for the mix as a whole sort of engenders favor towards all the tunes in the mix.
-This explains why some people will try to collect entire sets of tracks as featured in single favorite mixes, and why sellers on ebay will hock tunes with the name of djs who played them.
+This explains why some people will try to collect entire sets of tracks as featured in single favorite mixes, and why sellers on eBay will hock tunes with the name of DJs who played them.

-Also, there’s now loads of Internet forums dedicated to discussing and providing clips of these obscure tunes, as well as sites like tuneid.com and rolldabeats.com dedicated to doing tracklists for mixes or ID’ing tracks from mp3 clips.
-This means all of these obscure tunes which nobody knew by name suddenly have names, and all the people who have been listening to them for years having no idea what they are now have a chance to buy them.
+Also, there are now loads of Internet forums dedicated to discussing and providing clips of these obscure tunes, as well as sites like tuneid.com and rolldabeats.com dedicated to doing tracklists for mixes or ID’ing tracks from mp3 clips.
+This means all of these obscure tunes that nobody knew by name suddenly have names and all the people who have been listening to them for years having no idea what they are now have a chance to buy them.
 Bigger demand, same small supply = price goes up despite waning vinyl market.

 Nick: What are a few of your most triumphant finds?
 (Can be online or in a physical store, and they don’t have to be super-rare or expensive either)